 - They feel great in herds, even accepting sheep and goats as members.

 - They are incredibly trainable and have even been taught how to use a mirror!

-How to celebrate
+How to take part

-When is National Llama Day celebrated in 2022?
+When is National Llama Day celebrated in 2023?

 National Llama Day is observed on December 9 each year.